A steadily declining dispersion measure for the repeating fast radio burst FRB 20220529A: Evidence for an FRB engine embedded in an expanding supernova remnant: Discussion

-A leading explanation for gradually declining FRB DMs is an expanding supernova remnant around the progenitor \citep[e.g.,][]{2016MNRAS.458L..19C, 2017ApJ...841...14M, 2017ApJ...841L..30P, 2017ApJ...847...22Y, 2018ApJ...861..150P}. \cite{2018ApJ...861..150P} build upon earlier work to account for a variable ionization fraction as the supernova remnant evolves; they evaluate the DM versus time ($t$) evolution in two scenarios: (i) a supernova remnant expanding into a constant-density environment ($\mathrm{DM} \propto t^{-1/2}$ for the first $\sim 300-5000$~years post supernova, after which the DM begins to increase due to the contribution from the swept up interstellar material) and (ii) a supernova remnant expanding into an inhomogeneous stellar wind environment ($\mathrm{DM} \propto t^{-3/2}$ for $\gtrsim 10^3$~years after the supernova).
-The gradual, approximately linear DM decline over year-long timescales seen in FRB~20220529A is consistent with both of these scenarios.
+A leading explanation for gradually declining FRB DMs is an expanding supernova remnant around the progenitor \citep[e.g.,][]{2016MNRAS.458L..19C, 2016MNRAS.461.1498M, 2017ApJ...841...14M, 2017ApJ...841L..30P, 2017ApJ...847...22Y, 2018ApJ...861..150P}. \cite{2018ApJ...861..150P} build upon earlier work to account for a variable ionization fraction as the supernova remnant evolves; they evaluate the DM versus time ($t$) evolution in two scenarios: (i) a supernova remnant expanding into a uniform-density environment ($\mathrm{DM} \propto t^{-1/2}$ for the first $\sim 300-5000$~years post supernova, after which the DM begins to increase due to the contribution from the swept up interstellar material) and (ii) a supernova remnant expanding into an inhomogeneous stellar wind environment ($\mathrm{DM} \propto t^{-3/2}$ for $\gtrsim 10^3$~years after the supernova).
+Note that there could be added complexity in the $\mathrm{DM}-t$ relationship due to reionization of the recombined supernova ejecta, which is not considered in these models.
+The gradual, approximately linear DM decline over year-long timescales seen in FRB~20220529A is consistent with either of these scenarios.

 In scenario (i), \cite{2018ApJ...861..150P} parameterize the rate of change in the DM contributed by the supernova remnant during the declining-DM phase as